-While many STDs are just plain annoying, some may lead to more serious health issues.
+While many STIs are just plain annoying, some may lead to more serious health issues.
 If you’re infected with genital herpes, for example, you’re more likely to develop human immunodeficiency virus (HIV) if you encounter it, according to Shannon Dowler, M.D., a family physician in Asheville, North Carolina, and creator of the STDs Never Get Old video.

 If left untreated, chlamydia or gonorrhea can lead to a burning sensation during urination or discharge from the vagina or penis.
 More serious complications include pelvic inflammatory disease in women and urethra infections in men.

-There are a few key shifts that may help explain the uptick in STDs among older adults.
+There are a few key shifts that may help explain the uptick in STIs among older adults.
 One is longevity.
 “People are living longer, so they’re having sex for a longer period of time,” Dr. Dowler says.

 Plus, there are more medications on the market that can help people stay sexually active—despite age-related changes and chronic health issues.